This site contains affiliate links, purchases may earn me commission at no extra cost to you. See my policy.

 - Reserve just enough water to hydrate the yeast.

-- In a bowl or stand mixer, combine remaining water with the flour ensuring to incorporate all flour and leave to soak for 30 minutes or more.
+- In a bowl or stand mixer, combine the remaining water with the flour ensuring to incorporate all flour, and leave to soak for 30 minutes or more.
 Preferably 1 hour.

-- Activate the yeast by dissolving in the reserved water and whisk with a fork for 30 seconds.
+- Activate the yeast by dissolving it in the reserved water and whisking with a fork for 30 seconds.